dtodd-wipeos/Ebay-WooCommerce-Shim/readme.md

 ### Production

-# TODO:

-1. Ensure that you have [Docker](https://www.docker.com/) installed, and that your user is in the `docker` group
+1. Ensure that you have [Docker](https://www.docker.com) installed, and that your user is in the `docker` group
-1. Copy the `creds.env.example` file to `creds.production` and fill out the access keys
+1. Copy the `creds.example` file to `creds.production` and fill out the access keys
-1. Build the docker container with `docker build --tag alpine-ebay-woo-shim:latest .`
+1. Build and start the docker container with `./build.sh`
-1. Start the server with `docker run --env-file creds.production --mount type=bind,source="$(pwd),target=/opt" alpine-ebay-woo-shim:latest`
+    * Subsequent launches can be accomplished with `./run.sh`, which won't spend the time to build